geoblacklight/geoblacklight-schema/README.md

 See the [Dublin Core Elements Guide](http://dublincore.org/documents/dcmi-terms/) for semantic descriptions of all of these fields.
-We're using both DC Elements and DC Terms
+We're using both DC Elements and DC Terms.

 *dct_spatial_sm*
 :	Coverage, placenames.
 Multiple values allowed.
 Example: `Paris, France`.